open-contracting/standard-development-handbook/docs/meta/style_guide.rst

 -  "object", if the subschema is used in the context of building a JSON text, like "add an `Award` object to the `awards` array".
 -  "subschema", otherwise.
 Where appropriate, consider rephasing the sentence to be about building a JSON text (and therefore using "object").

-When referring to a field, prefer the notation for the path in the data, like ``contracts.period``, rather than the notation for the path in the schema, like ``Contract.period``.
+When referring to a field, prefer the notation for the path in the data, like ``/contracts/period``, rather than the notation for the path in the schema, like ``Contract.period``.

 Procurement concepts
 ~~~~~~~~~~~~~~~~~~~~